thomasbelliott/516-1/README.md

 - Finals week: Written final exam (worth 20%).

 (For W1 & W2, read the Introduction from the textbook.)

+## Course Assessment Plan

+- Five small projects (A-E): 5% each, 25% total (rubric provided on the assignment sheet for each small project)
+- Oral exam based on the small projects: 25% (rubric provided on the study guide)
+- Final project: 30% (rubric provided on the assignment sheet)
+- Written final exam: 20% (rubric provided on the study guide)

 ## Assignment Sheets